Ireland Study Abroad Program at Trinity College

 How will my home university know what my classes were and what grades I received?

-There is no meal plan for students attending Trinity, but if you tire of cooking, you can take advantage of the many dining options available on campus and in surrounding Dublin on a pay-as-you-go basis.
+There is no meal plan for students living in IFSA-Butler housing, but if you tire of cooking, you can take advantage of the many dining options available on campus and in surrounding Dublin on a pay-as-you-go basis.

 Is my housing included in the program fee?